Paying Only the Minimum Feels Like a Lie

 - You start questioning yourself

-Over time, that exhaustion turns into shame — even though nothing about the situation is a personal failure.
+Over time, that frustration turns into shame — even though nothing about the situation reflects a personal failure.

 What actually helps

-Relief doesn’t come from trying harder.
-It comes from seeing the full picture.
+Relief usually doesn’t come from trying harder.
+It comes from clarity.

 The calm takeaway